Kaiconure/WindowerLauncher/README.md

 It works by safely organizing multiple versions of your `login_w.bin` file, with backups, to allow you to easily switch between named profiles.

 **WindowerLauncher is a command line tool**, but that's only a concern when setting up and managing profiles.
 Once you're configured, you won't need to worry about using the command line again unless you want to make changes.

+> Check out our [Releases](https://github.com/Kaiconure/WindowerLauncher/releases) to download the latest version and to see what's new.

 ## Setup and Configuration